llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 To illustrate how this works, consider a design represented in `hw`, `comb`, and `seq`.
-We want to simulate that design using Verilator and provide a SystemC wrapper (basically what Verilator itself can also do).
+We want to simulate that design using Verilator and provide a SystemC wrapper (basically what Verilator itself can also do using the SystemC Output Mode `--sc`).
 As a first step, the top-level module has to be cloned without the region and a `systemc.interop.verilated` operation has to be inserted in the body to instantiate the previously cloned module (here represented as the extern module